hsteele24/blinking-arduino-LED-wave/README.md

 # Project One
-# update 1 - 1/13/26 - project 1 blinking LED wave complete
+# update 1 - 1/13/26 - added completed code required for project one
 # update 2 - 1/13/26 - added flow chart